eegli/pampa.place/README.md

 Categories are also used for some API endpoints that provide (meta) data for your maps.
 See: https://beta.pampa.place/api/maps/v1.
 Docs will follow.

+## Varia

+### Score calculation

+The score is calculated based on [this exponential decay function](https://www.desmos.com/calculator/xlzbhq4xm0).

+Max 5000 points can be achieved.
+How close one needs to get to the actual location depends on the map size.
+You can play with the `area` slider in Desmos to get a feeling for the relationship between distance and map size.

+Note that, unfortunately, some user-submitted street view panoramas don't have precise coordinates.
+Even if you know the place very well and think you're spot on, it might happen you're not getting a perfect score.

+I'm open to suggestions for a better formula as it's really just an approximation for what other geo games use, but it's okay for most cases.

 ## Contributing and technical notes

 Read [the contribution guidelines](CONTRIBUTING.md).